Maxwell6635/TicTacToe/README.md

 If you'd like to contribute to this project, please follow the guidelines in CONTRIBUTING.md and submit a pull request.

 ## License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the MIT - see the LICENSE.md file for details.

 ## Acknowledgments
 Any acknowledgments or credits to individuals or organizations that have contributed to this project or inspired its creation.